vscode-restructuredtext/docs/index.rst

 IntelliSense
 ^^^^^^^^^^^^
-The IntelliSense support is provided by the new `reStructuredText Language Server <https://github.com/lextm/restructuredtext-antlr>`_.
+The IntelliSense support is provided by the `Esbonio Language Server <https://github.com/swyddfa/esbonio>`_.